dipakkb/unit_testing_with_mockito/README.md

   when(feedProvider.fetch(refEq(feedRequest))).thenReturn(feeds);

   // Don't use any(Feedrequest.class), refEq can be used when equals method is not implemented.
+It uses reflection to match the contents of the objects.
   ```

 ## Mockito Verify